openstudiocoalition/OpenStudioApplication/docs/tutorials/radiance_tutorial.md

 ###4.
 Configure Daylighting Elements (SketchUp Plugin)

-- Associate Space with Thermal Zone(s)
+- Associate space with thermal zone(s)
-- Assign primary Illuminance Map to daylit Thermal Zone(s)
+- Assign primary illuminance map to daylit thermal zone(s)
-- Assign primary Daylighting Control Point to Thermal Zone
+- Assign primary daylighting control point to thermal zone
 - Thermal zone load percentages to daylighting controls

 ###5.
 Run Simulation (OpenStudio Application)
-- Attach a weather file (Site Tab)
+- Attach a weather file (Site tab)
-- Select Radiance simulation parameters (Simulation Settings Tab)
+- Select Radiance simulation parameters (Simulation Settings tab)
-- Add the "Radiance Daylighting Measure" to the model's workflow (Measures Tab)
+- Add the "Radiance Daylighting Measure" to the model's workflow (Measures tab)
-- Run the analysis (Run Tab (_duh_))
+- Run the analysis (Run Simulation tab)

 The Radiance daylighting results will inform the electric lighting load schedules and will be automatically used in the EnergyPlus model

 ###6.
 Review Results (Excel, et al.)
 The results of the Radiance/EnergyPlus simulation are stored in a few locations:

 - **radout.sql** - this file contains all the Radiance-computed daylighting information, as well as the exterior daylight data from the weather file, for reference.
-Its data can be reviewed with the Results Viewer application.
+Its data can be reviewed with the Data Viewer application.
 - **daylightmetrics.csv** - this file contains data for the following metrics:
     - Daylight Autonomy (DA)
     - Continuous Daylight Autonomy (cDA)